cdguarnizo/Hybrid_MPPT_Comparison/README.md

 ### Metaheuristic Optimization
 * Genetic Algorithms: In the python file *Genetic_Algorithm_and_Perturb_&_Observe.py* is coded a Genetic Algorithm combined with P&O aimed to find de MPPT.
-* Particle Swarm Optimization: In the python file *Particle_Swarm_Optimization_and_Perturb_&_Observe.py* is coded a Particle Swarm Algorithm combined with P&O aimed to find de MPPT.
+* Particle Swarm Optimization: In the python file *Particle_Swarm_Optimization_and_Perturb_&_Observe.py* is coded a Particle Swarm Algorithm combined with P&O aimed to find the MPPT.

 ## Implementations in PLECS platform
+In the folder PLECS is the code source of the Hybrid approaches coded to find the MPPT.